personal-coding/Stock-Market-Prediction-Forecasting-Price-Movements-using-Technical-Indicators/README.md

 My tests only used Support Vector Machine (SVM), as this was noted as the best performing machine learning technique in the paper.

 # Best Results
-The absolute best results I could obtain when looping the ten technical indicators used in the paper to train / test, the sigmoid kernel, and all values for C (-5 to 15) and gamma (-15 to 3) - these results are much lower than those presented in the paper, especially in the short prediction horizons:
+The absolute best results I could obtain when looping the ten technical indicators used in the paper to train / test, the sigmoid kernel, and all values for C (-5 to 15) and gamma (-15 to 3) - these results are much lower than those presented in the paper, especially in the shorter prediction horizons:

 ```
 Pred step 1, input step 3, acc 53.8%